tanmaypardeshi/CSC-510-Project2-TeachersPetBot/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report for TeachersPetBot.
+Before submitting a bug, make sure you have all the information with you.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 #### How Do I Submit A (Good) Bug Report?